tldr-pages/tldr/pages/common/bedtools.md

 > A swiss-army knife of tools for genomic-analysis tasks.
 > Used to intersect, group, convert and count data in  BAM, BED, GFF/GTF, VCF format.

-- Intersect two files strand-specific and save the result to {{path/to/output_file}}:
+- Intersect two files with respect to the sequences' strand and save the result to {{path/to/output_file}}:

 `bedtools intersect -a {{path/to/file_1}} -b {{path/to/file_2}} -s > {{path/to/output_file}}`